Urology

 Treatment is dependent on the individual tumour site and the patient’s circumstances.
 Treatment for each individual is usually discussed at a multi-disciplinary team meeting where a treatment plan is agreed.

-For prostate cancer, early disease can be managed by active surveillance, radical prostatectomy (removal of the prostate), brachytherapy (seed implant), hormone treatment and conformal radiotherapy.
-For patients whose disease has spread outwith the prostate; hormone treatment, various forms of radiotherapy, radioisotope treatment and chemotherapy are all considered.
+For prostate cancer, early disease can be managed by active surveillance, radical prostatectomy (removal of the prostate), brachytherapy (seed implant), hormone treatment and radiotherapy.
+For patients whose disease has spread outwith the prostate, hormone treatment, radiotherapy, radioisotope treatment, targeted treatment and chemotherapy are all considered.

-For bladder cancer, local tumour resection (removal of the tumour), cystectomy (removal of the bladder), radical radiotherapy, and chemotherapy are all used.
+For bladder cancer, local tumour resection (removal of the tumour), cystectomy (removal of the bladder), radical radiotherapy, chemotherapy and immunotherapy are used.

-For testicular cancer, the mainstays of treatment are surgery and chemotherapy.
+For testicular cancer, the mainstay of treatment includes surgery and chemotherapy.
 Radiotherapy is used to treat patients with early testicular seminoma.

-New treatments are becoming available at regular intervals, and substantial research work is being carried out on national and international levels.
-The Beatson has an extensive portfolio of current clinical trials for urology cancers.
+New treatments are becoming available at regular intervals and substantial research work is being carried out on national and international levels.
+The Beatson has an extensive portfolio of clinical trials for urological cancers.

-A specialist multi-disciplinary team works closely together to treat patients with urological cancers.
+Each patient is discussed at a multi-disciplinary team meeting including some of the disciplines below who work closely together to treat patients with urological cancers.
 The team is involved with the Managed Clinical Network for Urological Cancers in the West of Scotland.
 The aim of this group is to define optimum standards of health care for people in this area.

 The team includes: